 That’s why I’m offering a monthly support group for new parents.

 Beginning in 2019, I’m hosting a monthly get-together for new parents.
-Gathering in my home in Santa Ana, I’ll offer a safe space for new parents to come sit on someone else’s couch for a change and meet other people going through the same season of life.
+Gathering in my home in Santa Ana, I’ll offer a safe space for new parents with babies 6 months or younger to come sit on someone else’s couch for a change and meet other people going through the same season of life.

 I don’t plan to theme these gatherings, but simply to open up the opportunity for new parents to meet each other and chat, and ask me questions if they want to.
 As a postpartum doula, lactation counselor, and sleep consultant, I’m glad to be a resource for many of the challenges the newborn period can bring.

 I’ll have coffee, tea, and a snack available for parents who attend.

 All others: $5 per family (you can request to pay ahead with credit card or feel free to bring cash)